-- Metroid Prime 3: Corruption was likely developed with the same modus operandi: Most of the game is somewhat simple (with the exception of some scripted instances of high action that involve large numbers of normal enemies, usually Space Pirates of some kind), but the bosses - especially the Leviathan Guardians - can be very difficult to beat.
-Metroid Prime 2: Echoes as the only game in the trilogy that averts this, due to it being Nintendo Hard both level-wise (especially because of the presence of Dark Aether) and boss-wise.
+- Metroid Prime 3: Corruption was developed with the same modus operandi: Most of the game is somewhat simple (with the exception of some scripted instances of high action that involve large numbers of normal enemies, usually Space Pirates of some kind), but the bosses - especially the Leviathan Guardians - can be very difficult to beat.
+This leaves Metroid Prime 2: Echoes as the only game in the trilogy that averts this, due to it being Nintendo Hard both level-wise (especially because of the presence of Dark Aether) and boss-wise.

-- The 2012 Syndicate remake is one of the most... guilty... ever.
+- The 2012 Syndicate remake.
 The levels are more challenging than most other games, but not too bad once you get the hang of the gameplay mechanics.
 The bosses, however, are completely insane even on the "Normal" difficulty setting.
 The final boss in particular is on par with the likes of General Raam in terms of frustration.

 - The inverse is true if you specialize in combat; the distressingly common frag mines and gas grenades are usually more than enough to drop most any boss.

 - All that said, the first, second, and fourth bosses have resources or alternate options on hand to let you beat the boss if you specialized in stealth or hacking if you take the time to look, leaving only the third boss (the one where directly applied violence really IS the only option) for you to deal with.
-Depending on choices you've made and if you bought the DLC, this can be either That One Boss or a fight that lasts about five seconds.
+Even then, a hacker can find the third boss easy to defeat with a minimum of effort by carrying turrets from the beginning of the level into the fight with you

 Hack And Slash